doranmartinez/Checkers-Game-Draughts-/README.md

-# Checkers-Game-Draughts-
+# Checkers-Game-Draughts

 Done in x86 using MIPS.

-A checkers game.
+"A checkers game"